viewstools/docs/README.md

 * `Horizontal`
 * `List`

-TODO Visualize what is happening in Verticals,Horizontals, and Lists
+TODO Visualize what is happening in Verticals, Horizontals, and Lists

 `Vertical` and `Horizontal` let you lay blocks out. `Vertical` will stack any blocks inside of it one below the other and `Horizontal` will get them side by